Continuous (GitOps) and progressive (canary) delivery with ArgoCD on Azure AKS

 1. Introduction

-Argo CD extends the benefits of declarative specifications and Git-based configuration management to accelerate deployment and lifecycle management of applications without compromising security and compliance. logo ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
+Argo CD extends the benefits of declarative specifications and Git-based configuration management to accelerate deployment and lifecycle management of applications without compromising security and compliance.
+ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.

 Application deployment and lifecycle management should be automated, auditable, and easy to understand.
 All this can be done using Argo.